A free Premium account on the FCL.055 website! Read here

 On any heading.

-.the deviation is accurately ascertained on a number of headings and a graph is drawn which enables us to find the deviation on any heading..
-2058.then a deviation card is mounted near the compass, showing the addition or subtraction required to correct for deviation on various headings, usually at intervals of 30°..
-2057.for intermediate readings, the pilot should be able to interpolate mentally with sufficient accuracy.
+The deviation is accurately ascertained on a number of headings and a graph is drawn which enables us to find the deviation on any heading 2058then a deviation card is mounted near the compass showing the addition or subtraction required to correct for deviation on various headings usually at intervals of 30° 2057for intermediate readings the pilot should be able to interpolate mentally with sufficient accuracyOn a given heading. at any latitude. on n, s, e and w only.

 Directly with the horizontal component of the earth's magnetic field.

-.magnetic dip is the angle between the horizontal and vertical forces acting on a compass needle toward the nearer pole... /com en/com061 110.jpg..the force acting on the compass needle is directly proportional to the horizontal.component of the earth's field and inversely proportional to the vertical component of the earth's...at the magnetic poles, the earth's magnetic field is perpendicular to the earth's surface. magnetic dip is 90° at the magnetic poles a dip needle stands vertical.
+Magnetic dip is the angle between the horizontal and vertical forces acting on a compass needle toward the nearer pole com encom061 110jpgthe force acting on the compass needle is directly proportional to the horizontalcomponent of the earth's field and inversely proportional to the vertical component of the earth'sat the magnetic poles the earth's magnetic field is perpendicular to the earth's surface magnetic dip is 90° at the magnetic poles a dip needle stands vertical Directly with the vertical component of the earth's magnetic field. inversely with both vertical and horizontal components of the earth's magnetic field. inversely with the horizontal component of the earth's magnetic field.

 235°.